abdelzaki/notes/ml/notes_deeplearning.md

         - sigmoid:
             - map the input between 0..1

+## bias and variance
+    - bias:
+        - the erro in the training set is to high

+    - variance:
+        - different between training and testing is to high

 ## training a neueral network
+### definition
+    - iteration:
+        - everytime the network update the weights
+        - everytime we make prediction

+    - epoch:
+        - one epoch when the network has seen the whole dataset

+    - batchsize:
+        - how many data we use to update the weights

+    - hyperparameter:
+        - learning rate
+        - iteration
+        - number of hidden layers
+        - hidden neueron
+        - activation functions

+# - Convolutional Neural Networks [CNN]
+    - we use it to detect image

+## convolution
+    - it has a kernel
+        - it is a feature detection
+        - we can extract features from the image using the kernel

 ## general
 - image has three colors [RGB]